 Ford holds a controlling interest in Mazda, which markets the B-Series Trucks that are closely related to the Ranger.

 The Ranger comes in three sizes, with a choice of two cabs and bed lengths.
 Regular-cab pickups are available with a 6- or 7-foot cargo bed, while the SuperCab (extended-cab) version is fitted exclusively with a 6-foot bed.
 The short-bed pickups are available with a smooth-sided cargo bed or with flared rear fenders in Flareside form.

 The Rangers styling is inherited from the companys larger F-Series.
 The power-dome hood leads into a painted platinum honeycomb grille on most models; the XL version has platinum-colored grille bars, while the XLT displays chrome bars.
 The Edge and 4x4 XLT trucks have large, recessed fog lamps.
 Two rear-hinged rear doors, which are optional on SuperCab models, can be opened only after the front doors are open.

 Regular-Cab models ride a 111.6- or 117.6-inch wheelbase and measure approximately 188 inches long overall; however, the long-wheelbase Styleside version stretches to 199.5 inches long overall.
-SuperCab Rangers have a 126-inch wheel p and are about 202 inches long overall.
+SuperCab Rangers have a 126-inch wheel span and are about 202 inches long overall.
 An optional tubular cargo-bed extension adds 2 feet of length to the 6-foot bed.
 A hard, two-piece tonneau cover is optional.

 Regular-cab Rangers seat two occupants on a split bench or optional bucket seats.
 SuperCab models add a pair of rear jump seats.
 Like all jump seats in compact pickups, the Rangers rear seats are too small to hold adults comfortably.